pierrelh/gotomate-package-template/README.md

 ## Installation of the package

-Currently, on Windows there is now known way (by me) to use plugin, so you have to add some lines to the gotomate's code in order to use your package.
+Currently, on Windows there is no known way (by me) to use plugins, so you have to add some lines into gotomate's code in order to use your package.

 ### Step 1